☰ menu

 Rather than incorporating pumpkin flavors into the cheese, this smooth, creamy, and mild cheese gets its pumpkin spice flavor from the outside.
 During the 60-day aging process, Cello rubs its signature fontal with cinnamon, pumpkin pie spice, and a touch of honey to create this sweet and indulgent cheese.
 Cello suggests pairing this cheese with chocolate and a crisp sauvignon blanc.

-Montchevre has blended its classic chèvre with pumpkin, nutmeg, and cinnamon to create a creamy and tangy goat cheese perfect for a Halloween cheese plate or incorporating into your fall recipes.
+Newly released, just in time for fall!
+LaClare Creamery has blended its classic chèvre with pumpkin spice puree and a hint of cinnamon to create a classic fall flavor perfect for a Halloween cheese plate or incorporating into your fall recipes.
 Think brownies with a tangy pumpkin spice goat cheese swirl or pumpkin spice pound cake.
 The combinations are nearly endless for how you can pumpkin-ify your fall baked goods with this autumnal cheese.

 Hennings has created a pumpkin spice cheddar cheese for your Halloween cheese needs.
 Pumpkin spices are blended into creamy cheddar for a true taste of fall.
 Hennings recommends grating this cheese on top of sweet potatoes or incorporating it into ginger snap cookies.